Jun 5, 2026

 🧠 Initial Behavior: Reactive Execution

-The agent followed a step-by-step loop:
+The agent followed a step-by-step execution loop:

 Cycle 1 → resolve date via tool